manuelgug/FapR/README.md

 2. There are no copy number variants (CNV) on the amplicons.

 ### Phasing
-FapR uses an iterative approach on which haplotypes are accepted based on their probability of occurring in a sample and the variance on the allele frequencies that make them up.
+FapR uses an iterative approach on which haplotypes are accepted based on

+1. **Probability of occurring in a sample**: haplotypes built from highly abundant resmarkers are more liekly to be true.
+2. **Variance on the resmarker frequencies**: haplotypes built from similarly abundant resmarkers are more liekly to be true.

 ### Flagging
 Phased haplotypes are flagged based on:

-1. Frequency in the sequencing run (assuming it is from a given population): allows to catch haplotypes that are frequent in the run, but have a low abundance in particular samples.
+1. **Frequency in the sequencing run** (assuming it is from a given population): allows to catch haplotypes that are frequent in the run, but have a low abundance in particular samples.
 This flag takes precedent over the following.
-2. Limit of detection of each amplicon (experimentally tested): allows to catch haplotypes that are rare in the run, but moderate to highly abundant in particular samples.
+2. **Limit of detection of each amplicon** (experimentally tested): allows to catch haplotypes that are rare in the run, but moderate to highly abundant in particular samples.
 This also allows to build partial haplotypes.